 How to reduce the duration of hemorrhoids?

-To avoid constipation, a diet rich in fiber is essential.
-If your constipation persists, you might want to consider laxatives but only after a chat with your doctor.
+For example, one major risk factor for the development and worsening of hemorrhoids is constipation, which can be avoided by eating a diet rich in fiber.
+If your constipation persists, however, you might want to consider laxatives but only after a chat with your doctor.

 There are many other, less intuitive risk factors for hemorrhoids.
 These include obesity, inflammatory bowel disease, prolonged sitting on the toilet, liver disease, a family history of hemorrhoids, spinal cord injury, and long-term diarrhea.
 Some of these can be treated to reduce the risk of future hemorrhoid development.
 It’s a good idea to talk to your doctor about these.

-For mild hemorrhoids, you can try home remedies such as topical creams (which often contain steroids that reduce inflammation and pain), bathing your anal area in a warm water bath (Sitz bath), and oral pain-killers like ibuprofen.
+For mild hemorrhoids, it’s also important to try home remedies such as topical creams (which often contain steroids that reduce inflammation and pain), bathing your anal area in a warm water bath (Sitz bath), and oral painkillers like ibuprofen.

 You can also try using soothing wipes to reduce the damage toilet paper can cause to your hemorrhoids.
 Some soothing wipes come with anti-hemorrhoid substances like aloe vera.
-If you can get your hands on these, you can reduce the discomfort your hemorrhoids are causing you as well as their duration.
+If you can get your hands on these, you can reduce the discomfort your hemorrhoids are causing you and their duration.

 Other simple remedies include wearing loose, cotton clothing, using ice packs, and applying a pure aloe vera gel on your hemorrhoids.

 However, if symptoms persist longer than a week — or if they increase in severity — you must see your doctor.
-You should also be aware that using a topical steroid cream for more than a week can lead to thinning of your skin.
+You should also be aware that using topical steroid cream for more than a week can lead to skin thinning.
 Make sure you seek advice from a doctor before doing this.

-If it appears your hemorrhoids are not going to go away on their own within a few days, there are a number of remedies you can try at home.
+If it appears your hemorrhoids are not going to go away on their own within a few days, there are several remedies you can try at home.
 These include the following:

 - Sitz baths.
-These are a type of soak for the anus and buttocks where these parts of the body are immersed in warm water for 10-30 minutes at a time.
+These are a type of soak for the anus and buttocks where these body parts are immersed in warm water for 10-30 minutes at a time.
 This can provide relief to the tissues and help the veins to heal.

 - Over-the-counter topical products.
-There are many hemorrhoid creams and lotions available that can provide pain relief to the affected area as well as aiding in healing.
+There are many hemorrhoid creams and lotions available that can provide pain relief to the affected area as well as aid in healing.

 - Eating more fiber and drinking enough fluids.
-Not only does eating more fiber and staying hydrated help you avoid constipation and have bowel movements more quickly and avoid straining, but it also helps avoid irritation to current hemorrhoids as well.
+Not only does eating more fiber and staying hydrated help you avoid constipation and have bowel movements more quickly and avoid straining, but it also helps avoid irritation to current hemorrhoids.

 - Cold therapy.
 If the pain or discomfort from hemorrhoids is persistent, try sitting on an ice pack for 15 to 30 minutes.
 Avoid exposing the affected tissues directly to the ice, however.

-If the use of these techniques does not resolve your hemorrhoids after two weeks, speak with your family physician or another healthcare practitioner.
-They may be able to suggest more invasive treatment options, such as ligation, or banding.
-Other possible options include stapling and surgical removal.
+If the use of these techniques does not resolve your hemorrhoids after two weeks, call our office.
+We will suggest better treatment options, such as rubber band ligation, stapling, or (as a last resort) surgical removal.

 Though rarely a serious condition, unresolved hemorrhoids and the pain associated with them can have a severe impact on your overall health and well-being.